 ELEVENTH.
 Neither party shall be liable in any action initiated by one against the other for special, indirect or consequential damages resulting from or arising out of this Agreement, including, without limitation, loss of profit or business interruptions, however the same may be caused.

 TWELFTH.
-This agreement shall be governed and interpreted in accordance with the laws of the United States of Mexico.
-The parties agree that any controversy or dispute arising between them related to this Agreement shall be resolved through commercial arbitration subject to the Arbitration Rules of the International Chamber of Commerce.
+This agreement shall be governed and interpreted in accordance with the laws of the State of New York.
+The parties agree that any controversy or dispute arising between them related to this Agreement shall be resolved through commercial arbitration subject to the Arbitration Rules of the American Arbitration Association.
 The arbitration shall be held in Houston, Texas, U.S.A.
 The arbitration procedure shall be held in English, but the arbitrators may receive evidence in Spanish, and therefore shall be fluent in the Spanish language.
 The arbitration court shall be made up of three (3) independent arbitrators.
-Each of the parties may appoint one (1) arbitrator and the third shall be appointed by the mutual consent of the parties, or by the International Chamber of Commerce if the parties are unable to agree on the third arbitrator within thirty (30) days.
-The arbitration proceeding shall not preclude El Paso’s right to request of the Mexican Institute of Industrial Property the precautionary measures referred to in Article 199-bis of the Industrial Property Law.
+Each of the parties may appoint one (1) arbitrator and the third shall be appointed by the mutual consent of the parties, or by the American Arbitration Association if the parties are unable to agree on the third arbitrator within thirty (30) days.

 THIRTEENTH.
 Nothing contained herein is intended to create a joint venture, partnership or other type of business entity between the parties, to require El Paso to provide any information with regard to the System, or to confer upon either party the right to reserve capacity in the System.